jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 4) Human error.
 This type of error is easily overlooked.
 Please carefully check is the recipient's email address is correct and try troubleshooting by selecting another recipient;

 5) The client software configuration is incorrect.
-If you are sending emails through a software such as Outlook and Foxmail, please check the server address, user name, password, etc. in these client software settings for troubleshooting, and make sure that you have selected “My Server Needs Verification”;
+If you are sending emails through a software such as Outlook and Foxmail, please check the server address, user name, password, etc. in these client software settings for troubleshooting, and make sure that you have selected "My Server Needs Verification";

 6) Other reasons.
 If there is no problem with the above checks, please contact the mailing system customer service personnel.